luowei/LWPhotoPicker/README.md

 ## License

-libPhotoPicker is available under the MIT license.
+LWPhotoPicker is available under the MIT license.
 See the LICENSE file for more info.